 • 7% had switched to a pay-as-you-go version

-Xplor’s Winning The War On Attrition research* found that 4.4% of those who cancelled a membership in 2022 and early-2023 said this was for cost or financial reasons.
+Xplor Gym’s Winning The War On Attrition research found that 4.4% of those who cancelled a membership in 2022 and early-2023 did so for cost or financial reasons.

 This is a little lower than YouGov’s research suggests.
 Yet, it’s higher than the overall average in previous years.